ctmbl/AdventOfCode/doc/c_notes.md

 A collection of notes about the C programming language

-:warning: : **I strongly advised to read `man <function>` before using it I don't provide any guarantee about the information of this document**
+:warning: **I strongly advise you to read `man <function>` before using it I don't provide any guarantee on the information in this document**

 ### Stream I/O
 Standard: